tytydraco/yessleep/out/It_does_not_want_me_in_this_house.md

 Right on the first night, I woke up in cold sweat in the middle of the night.
 I had a nightmare, although I couldn't remember what it was.
 When I calmed down, I had the sudden realization that something was watching me.
 I looked around and I saw the thing watching me from the doorway.
 It disappeared quickly, but I couldn't fall asleep for the rest of the night.

-It would happen again on the second day, but by the third day I had the feeling that something would dhange.
+It would happen again on the second day, but by the third day I had the feeling that something would change.
 I wasn't wrong.

 The feeling came mainly because of the conversation I had with Nicole.
 She's been asking our grandparents about all the weird things in the house, and she wasn't exactly happy with them refusing to tell us anything.
 She wants me to go to the basement on the fifth day, and look around for clues.
 We've never done that before since we never had the time and motivation.